-5 INTERACTION
+5 Interaction

-Software visualization tools not only have to provide effective visual representations, but also effective interactions styles to ease exploration and help software engineers to achieve insight.
-However, interacting with 3D worlds is more complex than with 2D WIMP interfaces (windows, icons, menus, pointing) [128].
+Software visualization tools have to provide not only effective visual representations but also effective interaction styles to ease the exploration and help software engineers to achieve insight.
+However, interacting with 3D worlds is more complex than with 2D WIMP interfaces [128].
 In fact, applications using 3D graphics are essentially different from classical 2D applications and present many challenges.
-For example, many tasks in 3D applications require the user to manipulate object position and also orientation involving actually six degrees of freedom.
+For example, many tasks in 3D applications require the user to manipulate the object position and also orientation involving actually six degrees of freedom.
 Nevertheless, most users have only 2D input devices that should be mapped to a 3D environment.
 In addition, specialized methods are needed to navigate in a 3D space, due to the increased degree of freedom [60].